nelsonifechukwu/agrive/README.md

 # Run
 - Check necessary connections @ https://randomnerdtutorials.com/build-an-all-in-one-esp32-weather-station-shield/
-- Edit connections to your taste and update code
+- Edit connections to your taste and update code @ Greenhouse.ino
 - Upload the arduino file into your ESP32/ ESP8266 hardware.
 - Make the connections to the web-server